+Numerical Diff

-Numerical Diff In HyGEARS, because of the highly non-linear equations
+In HyGEARS, because of the highly non-linear equations involved, most calculations are performed using iterative schemes such as Newton-Raphson, where first and second order derivatives are needed.

 Such derivatives are calculated numerically, and the Numerical Diff. input field is the increment used to calculate the numerical derivatives.
 The default value of 0,0005 has been tested and found to be adequate for most situations; this value is applicable to both angular and linear derivatives.
 Higher values may slow the convergence rate of numerical solutions, while lesser values may produce incosistencies since the increment may produce derivatives within the precision range of the computer.
 Therefore, it is strongly recommended not to change this value without proper subsequent testing.